FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ### **Server connection management**

-Every Aruba controller establishes on IoT interface connection per IoT transport profile to the 3rd party system, e.g. a cluster of 4 controllers creates 4 connections.
+Server connections are established form every single Aruba Instant access point, in case of a controller-less setup, and from every Aruba controller in case of a controller-based setup.

+For example, in a controller cluster setup with 4 controllers every controller will establish a connection to the remote server.

+In a controller based setup IoT data in forwarded to the remote IoT server via the active controller only.
+In case of a failover the AP communication will also failover to the backup controller IoT interface connection.
+This is especially important for southbound/downstream  connection management in the respective IoT server.

+> **_Note:_**
+> In an ArubaOS controller setup the number of server connections equals the number of controllers.
+> In an Aruba Instant setup the number of server connections equals the number of APs.

 ## Aruba IoT interface - data forwarding types

-The Aruba IoT interface supports northbound and southbound communication capabilities depending on the northbound vs. southbound
+The Aruba IoT interface supports different forwarding mode for the IoT data payloads.

-In case of a failover the AP communication will also failover to the backup controller IoT interface connection.
-This is especially important for southbound connection management in IoT solutions.

 ### **Wi-Fi telemetry**